AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-55427-admin-user-cannot-unassign-product-from-shared-catalog-from-product-page.md

 ## Issue

-You cannot unassign a product from **[!UICONTROL Product in Shared Catalogs]** on the product's page in the Catalog in the Commerce Admin.
+You cannot unassign a product from **[!UICONTROL Product in Shared Catalogs]** on the product's page in the catalog in the Commerce Admin.

 <u>Steps to reproduce</u>: